Learn your equipment.

 “It’s not all about the equipment, it’s how you use it.
 Learn how to use what you have.
 Even if you just have an iPhone, you can still get creative with that,” says photography Sarah Marcella.
 Smartphone cameras and digital cameras of all kinds have come a long way and with post-processing photo editing tools like Adobe Photoshop Lightroom, you can easily and professionally, edit your photos any time.

 Take lots of pictures.

-“Shoot a lot of photos and recognize that you’re going to make a lot of really bad photos and that’s okay,” says Carlson.
+“Shoot a lot of photos and recognise that you’re going to make a lot of really bad photos and that’s okay,” says Carlson.
 Every image you capture won’t be beautiful.
 Even professional photographers take bad photos.
 It’s through trial and error that you get better and find the style and approach that interests you.
-Try, fail, and try again.
+Try, fail and try again.